Key InsightIndependent discovery suggests biological truth

 These eleven patterns appear across traditions that had no contact with each other.
 The Desert Fathers in fourth-century Egypt did not read the Charaka Samhita.
 The Zen masters of medieval Japan did not consult with Indigenous elders of North America.
 The Sufis did not borrow from the Taoists.
 And yet they arrived at the same conclusions.

 The traditions in this encyclopedia are not competing claims to truth.
-They are different vocabularies for the same discovery.
-Learn any of them deeply and you will find the others.
+They are different cultural vocabularies for the same somatic discovery : what the body requires to eat well, to fast well, to be nourished rather than merely filled.
+Learn any of them deeply.
+The nervous system principles emerge — the same ones every other tradition encodes.

 What follows are the traditions themselves.
 Eight chapters.
 Eight lineages.
-Eight doors to the same room.
+Eight doors to the same body, the same autonomic architecture, the same room.

 Enter any one.
-You will recognise where you are.
+The body will recognise where you are.